streamlit/docs/content/streamlit-cloud/manage-your-app/edit-your-app.md

 ### Commit your changes to your repository (optional)

 After making edits to your app, you can choose to commit your edits to your repository to update your deployed app instantly.
-If you just want to keep your edits in your codespace to return to later, skip to [Stop or delete your GitHub Codespace](#stop-or-delete-your-github-codespace).
+If you just want to keep your edits in your codespace to return to later, skip to [Stop or delete your codespace](#stop-or-delete-your-codespace).

-8. In the level navigation bar, click the source control icon.
+8. In the left navigation bar, click the source control icon.

    ![Click on the source control icon](/images/streamlit-community-cloud/deploy-sample-edit-commit-1.png)